sindresorhus/awesome-scifi/readme.md

 #### [Source Code](http://www.imdb.com/title/tt0945513/) (2011) [7.5]

-> A soldier wakes up in someone else's body and discovers he's part of an experimental government program to find the bomber of a commuter train.
+> A soldier wakes up in someone else’s body and discovers he’s part of an experimental government program to find the bomber of a commuter train.
 A mission he has only 8 minutes to complete.

 #### [Stalker](http://www.imdb.com/title/tt0079944/) (1979) [8.2]

 Stalker is a philosophical art movie and aesthetic masterpiece, based on "Roadside Picnic". - [@ggb](https://github.com/ggb)

 > Near a gray and unnamed city is the Zone, an alien place guarded by barbed wire and soldiers.
-Over his wife's objections, a man rises in the early morning and leaves her with their disabled daughter to meet two men.
-He's a Stalker, one of a handful who have the mental gifts (and who risk imprisonment) to lead people into the Zone to the Room, a place where one's secret hopes come true.
+Over his wife’s objections, a man rises in the early morning and leaves her with their disabled daughter to meet two men.
+He’s a Stalker, one of a handful who have the mental gifts (and who risk imprisonment) to lead people into the Zone to the Room, a place where one’s secret hopes come true.

 #### [Sunshine](http://www.imdb.com/title/tt0448134/) (2007) [7.3]